-Readers are sent home each afternoon and need to be read and returned the following morning.
+Readers are sent home each afternoon and need to be read, signed and returned the following morning.
 Parent volunteers are needed in the mornings to listen to the children reread their book and to give them a new book to take home.
 It is extremely important and valuable to have parents hear reading each morning.
+Please let your child's teacher know which day(s) you are able to assist with this.